-What topics should you submit for PLATE 2019?
+What topics are the focus of PLATE 2019?

 To clarify the scope of the conference we would like to phrase a number of questions.
-If you are already involved, you may want to skip directly to the structured list of topics.
+There is also a structured list of topics.

 - What exactly are product lifetimes and how can they be measured, calculated or estimated?
 How does/should one determine initial product longevity (at the design stage, before products fail in the market)?